 Tag Valid Values Description LocalBusLeft A valid slot descriptor.
 A valid star trigger descriptor.
-This tag indicates how this slot routes its local bus pins to the left.
-LocalDusDicht (Other.)
-This too indicates how this slot routes its LocalBusRight A valid slot descriptor.
+(Other.)
+This tag indicates how this slot routes its local bus pin(s) to the left.
+LocalBusRight A valid slot descriptor.
 (Other.)
 This tag indicates how this slot routes its local bus pins to the right.